-David Cameron Fast Facts
+David Cameron Fast Facts | CNN

 May 7, 2015 - With all the results in, Cameron and his Conservative Party claim an outright majority in Parliament, with 331 seats out of 650, and can form a new government.

-June 24, 2016 - Following the UK vote to leave the European Union, Cameron announces his resignation saying he will leave when a new leader is appointed in October.
+June 24, 2016 - Following the UK vote to leave the European Union, Cameron announces his resignation saying he will leave when a new leader is appointed.

 July 13, 2016 - Cameron resigns.
 Home Secretary Theresa May replaces him.